kaalm1/challenge-fe/README.md

 With more time I would've implemented:
    * Cleaner design so that the names and nodes all flow better
    * Path tracing, because it would've been really informative
-   * Feature B, because I think it's really cool.
+   * More dynamic, because I think it's really cool.
+   * Legend for each of the bots and a history schedule

 A cleaner design would take much longer as I would need to figure out all the dynamics involved, and it would have taken another half an hour.